Disney World’s Monorail Hotels (The Complete Guide)

 - Disney’s Polynesian Village Resort

-You can easily hop on the monorail and be at the Magic Kingdom from these resorts within a few minutes.
+You can easily hop on the monorail and visit the Magic Kingdom from these resorts within a few minutes.
+Additionally, you can use the monorail to travel to any of the other resorts on the monorail.

 There are three different lines of monorails at Walt Disney World.
 For this article, we’ll focus on the resort monorail.
-And I’ll briefly discuss how to take the monorail to Epcot from a monorail resort.
+We’ll also briefly discuss how to take the monorail to Epcot from a monorail resort.

 The resort monorail stops in the following order: